-In this section, we discuss the grid graph reachability algorithm.
-Let $G$ be a grid graph having $\widetilde{n}$ vertices.
-By induction we assume that we have access to a vertex induced subgraph $H$ of $\aux{G}$, containing $h$ vertices.
+In this section, we discuss the grid digraph reachability algorithm.
+Let $G$ be a grid digraph having $\widetilde{n}$ vertices.
+By induction, we assume that we have access to an induced subgraph $H$ of $\aux{G}$, containing $h$ vertices.
 Below we describe a recursive procedure $\auxreach{H}{x}{y}$ that outputs \textsf{true} if there is a path from $x$ to $y$ in $H$ and outputs \textsf{false} otherwise.

-\subsection{Description of the Algorithm \textsf{AuxReach}}
+\subsection{Description of the algorithm \textsf{AuxReach}}